zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver01.md

    2. xn--nameservertest.icann.org
    3. xn--nameservertest.ripe.net

-2. Retrieve all address records for all the name servers for the *Child Zone* using [Method4] and [Method5].
+2. Retrieve all name server IPs for the *Child Zone* using [Method4] and [Method5].

-3. Repeat the following steps for each retrieved name server IP.
+3. Repeat the following steps for each name server IP.
    1. Send the three A queries over UDP.
    2. For each query do the following steps:
       1. If the name server does not respond with a DNS